InterChadz/awesomewasm-2024/README.md

   - The frontend can also be accessed [here](https://interchadz.vercel.app/) without installation.
 - [Contracts installation instructions](https://github.com/InterChadz/awesomewasm-2024/blob/main/cosmwasm/README.md)

+## Functions

+### RegisterUser

+This function is available on the staking dashboard as a toggle.
+When restaking is not enabled, users can activate it by clicking the toggle.
+A transaction is initiated, with `chainId`, `address` and validators as parameters.
+The chainid and address are available in the state, and the validators are queried from the chain.

+### Autocompound

+This function triggers the autocompound feature, compounding all pending rewards to the staked balance.

+### TopupUserBalance

+TODO

 ## Hackathon tracks

 ### Neutron Track - Free-form project track